 It was also the beginning of numerous adventures.
 In that one patrol alone, we shadowed a Soviet spy ship, encountered heavy seas that nearly tossed me overboard, and avoided a disastrous mid-ocean collision when, in heavy fog, I detected the sound of an approaching ship our malfunctioning radar didn’t see and alerted the bridge in time to take evasive action.

-I served 13 years on reserve crews in the Coast Guard in two separate stints separated by a stint in the Naval Reserve and from that first sunrise at sea i have continued to marvelseveral years of nonservice.
+I served 13 years on reserve crews in the Coast Guard in two separate stints separated by a stint in the Naval Reserve and several years of nonservice.
 On another Coast Guard ship, I took part in chasing smugglers off the U.S. northwest coast and the rescue of a storm-damaged cargo ship threatening to sink.
 I commanded a rescue boat in the Great Lakes and experienced the vicious storms from the north the same year one of those storms sank the SS Edmund Fitzgerald with all hands, a tragedy memorialized in Gordon Lightfoot’s ballad of the same name.

 In the ‘90s, I took part in anti-smuggling operations along the U.S.-Mexico maritime boundary, small boat search-and-rescue (SAR) missions, and maritime homeland security operations in the aftermath of the 9/11 attacks.
 Over those 13 years, I took part in hundreds of small boat rescues, medical rescues, and was credited in assisting in saving four lives.